AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/download-scores.md

 ### Response

-The response downloads the file you requested in the directory you are currently in.
+The response downloads the file you requested in in your current directory.
 In this example the filename is "filename.parquet".

 ![Terminal](./images/download-scores/response.png)